8bit-wraith/cloud-init-pxe/netboot.xyz/README.md

 #### Local Overrides

 Ansible will handle source generation as well as iPXE disk generation with your settings.
-It will generate Legacy (PCBIOS) and UEFI iPXE disks that can be used to load into your netboot.xyz environment.
+It will generate Legacy (PCBIOS) and UEFI iPXE disks that can be used to load into your Cloud-Init-PXE environment.
 If you want to override the defaults, you can put overrides in user_overrides.yml.
 See `user_overrides.yml` for examples.

 Using the overrides file, you can override all of the settings from the defaults/main.yml so that you can easily change the boot mirror URLs when the menus are rendered.
 If you prefer to do this after the fact, you can also edit the boot.cfg to make changes, but keep in mind those changes will not be saved when you redeploy the menu.

 #### Self Hosted Custom Options

-In addition to being able to host netboot.xyz locally, you can also create your own custom templates for custom menus within netboot.xyz.
+In addition to being able to host Cloud-Init-PXE locally, you can also create your own custom templates for custom menus within Cloud-Init-PXE.
 Please see [Custom User Menus](etc/netbootxyz/custom/README.md) for more information.

-### What Operating Systems are currently available on netboot.xyz?
+### What Operating Systems are currently available on Cloud-Init-PXE?

 #### Operating Systems